The BEST Pecan Pie – With No Corn Syrup!

 - Preheat the oven to 350 degrees F and put a rack in the center of the oven.

 - In a small saucepan, bring the maple syrup to a boil over medium heat.
+(There should be bubbles all across the surface of the syrup.)
 Boil 5 minutes.
+Don’t rush this step or your pie will not set properly.

 - Remove from heat and stir in coconut sugar, and butter/ghee/coconut oil.
 (This will help it cool down a bit.
 Make sure it’s not boiling hot before adding your eggs, or they’ll scramble.)